aaronamano/aaronamano/README.md

 ## Hi there 👋
 I'm Aaron!
 I am an aspiring computer science major who enjoys learning new skills and loves to take on difficult tasks!
 Currently, I am an undergraduate student in the class of 2028, who is just starting to get his feet wet and learn everything about computer science along the way.
-My interestes in computer science are mainly software engineering, fullstack web development, and artificial intelligence!
+My interests in computer science are mainly fullstack web development and artificial intelligence!

 Skills:
 <ul>